igemsoftware2020/UC-Davis/TUTORIAL.md

 #### Using markov analysis function of memescape:

-To adapt the above scenario for markov generated promoters, first a dna background file must be chosen.
-Using the testfile: sequence.fasta, memescape can run the same parameters with higher complexity promoters.
+To adapt the above scenario for markov generated promoters, first a DNA background file must be chosen.
+Using the testfile: “sequence.fasta”, memescape can run the same parameters with higher complexity promoters.

 The purpose of the markov analysis is to create more realistic promoters that